Introduction to Fast and Slow Pointers

 About the pattern

-Similar to the two pointers pattern, the fast and slow pointers pattern uses two pointers to traverse an iterable data structure, but at different speeds, often to identify patterns, detect cycles, or find specific elements.
-The speeds of the two pointers can be adjusted according to the problem statement.
-Unlike the two pointers approach, which is concerned with data values, the fast and slow pointers approach is often used to determine specific pattern or structure in the data.
+Similar to the two pointers pattern, the fast and slow pointers pattern uses two pointers to traverse an iterable data structure, but at different speeds, often to identify cycles or find a specific target.
+The speeds of the pointers can be adjusted according to the problem statement.
+The two pointers pattern focuses on comparing data values, whereas the fast and slow pointers method is typically used to analyze the structure or properties of the data.

 Here’s a simple demonstration of how the fast and slow pointers move along a data structure: